 - Sellers clause – Outlines the rights of the seller during the process

 - Risk of loss/damage – Outlines what will happen if the property is lost or damaged before the sale has been completed

-Professional wholesalers, such as the team at Core Real Estate Properties, work with individuals in the Fort Myers area who are looking for a fast and fair way to sell their homes.
+Professional wholesalers, such as the team at Core Real Estate Solutions, work with individuals in the Fort Myers area who are looking for a fast and fair way to sell their homes.
 We typically have a number of properties available, and if we don’t have what you want, we are able to find it for you!
 When we work with investors who want to buy wholesale properties in Fort Myers, we will typically like to close on the property within 7-30 days.
 As the buyer, it is up to you to have the financing in place and the ability to close on the property in the timeframe outlined in the contract.
 Defaulting on this could cause you to lose any deposit money paid.